Israeli strike kills five journalists in Gaza, hospital says

 (CNN) — Five journalists have been killed in an overnight Israeli strike that hit their vehicle in Gaza, a hospital and their news outlet said in a statement on Thursday.

 The vehicle, belonging to Al-Quds Today Television, was parked outside Al-Awda Hospital when it was hit, according to the hospital.
-The Gaza-based television channel is affiliated with the Palestine Islamic Jihad militant group.
+The Gaza-based television channel is affiliated with the Palestinian Islamic Jihad militant group.

 Ayman Al-Jadi, Faisal Abu Al-Qumsan, Mohammed Al-Lada’a, Ibrahim Al-Sheikh Ali, and Fadi Hassouna were all sleeping in the vehicle when the strike hit, other journalists at the scene said.

-Note: Clarification: This article has been updated to include the information the IDF provided in support of its claims about who was killed in the strike.